 Digital pianos and keyboards contain many of the same elements, except they are electrical and contain a bevy of predetermined sounds, which are stored inside the instrument.
 Digital pianos are constructed similarly to upright pianos, but are lighter and don’t have vibrating wires.
 Keyboards have no legs attached at all, and are great for their portability.
 For the sake of this discourse, we will include keyboards in the category of digital pianos.

-Why a Digital Piano?
+Why Digital Piano Reviews?

 Digital pianos have become some of the most popular and desired of all pianos because of their affordability, their ability to produce a wide range of sounds, and their ability to be incorporated in a wide range of musical production.
 Traditional pianos have their purpose, but they fail in many areas for a number of reasons.
 Traditional pianos look great in a person’s living room, but many times that’s all they are, a piece of furniture.
 They can be difficult to move.
 A person can’t turn the volume down or plug in a set of headphones to accommodate others in a living space.
 Or they can flat out be way too expensive.